nzhussup/kanban-board/README.md

 - username: nurik
 - password: 1234

-For the deployment purposes k3s (lightweight kubernetes) was used.
+For the deployment k3s (lightweight kubernetes) was used.

 ## Features